meanyhead/meanyhead.github.io/_posts/2021-1-31-metropolis.md

 "Sardonic" is alleged to derive from the ancient Greek belief that, to quote the Online Etymology Dictionary, "eating a certain plant they called sardonion (literally 'plant from Sardinia,') caused facial convulsions resembling those of sardonic laughter, usually followed by death."

-At work, the lead croissant baker came in just after I had scored the loaves.
+At work, the lead croissant baker came in just after I had scored the baguettes.

 "I like slashing them," she said.